 On 13 January, the Council held a private meeting on Afghanistan.
 Japan and the United Arab Emirates (UAE) requested the meeting, citing the Taliban’s recent edict banning women from working for NGOs in the country.
 The briefers were Special Representative of the Secretary-General and head of the UN Assistance Mission in Afghanistan (UNAMA) Roza Otunbayeva, Executive Director of UNICEF Catherine Russell, and President and CEO of the International Rescue Committee (IRC) David Miliband.

 Council members also issued a press statement regarding a terrorist attack in Afghanistan on 12 January (SC/15173).

 On 27 January, the Council convened for closed consultations on Afghanistan.
-Deputy Secretary-General Amina Mohammed briefed regarding her recent visit to Afghanistan.
+Deputy Secretary-General Amina J. Mohammed briefed regarding her recent visit to Afghanistan.
 The meeting was requested by France, Japan, and the UAE.

 The Middle East, including the Palestinian Question